-- (c) The model is extended iteratively according to the user experience which is obtained from the analysis of the user reviews reviewing the generated samples.
-The generator should be flexible and extensible (the third and fourth requirements), so it can work with new instances of the model.
-The more comprehensive the model is, the higher level of the samples variability the generator provides.
-Researchers can use the constraints to filter unimportant types of samples when they want to analyze the particular design aspect.
-In this research, we use specific layouts (Figure 15) which represent the constraints. - 2.
-Improvement of metrics and design guidelines: The lower part of Figure 7 describes the applicability of the user experience in the construction of the quantitative design guidelines which evaluates UI in terms of the ratios of UI characteristics measured by metrics.
+- 2. Improvement of metrics and design guidelines: The lower part of Figure 7 describes the applicability of the user experience in the construction of the quantitative design guidelines which evaluates UI in terms of the ratios of UI characteristics measured by metrics.
 Depending on a situation, the guidelines can represent a simple threshold or an advanced classification algorithm.
 Researchers should deal with the following problems: - (a) A real UI can be represented in various formats (a raster image or a structured description-e.g. a web page).
 The researchers should find a way how to convert the original UI into internal representation compatible with the UI model which is recognized by the metrics.
 The model needs to be simplified which might limit the metrics.
 It is not the matter of this research to discuss possible approaches of interface processing.
 For instance, the readers can find inspiration in the research of Reinecke et al. (2013). - (b) Researchers should use the user experience to improve metrics so the metrics reflect the user perception. - (c) Researchers should use the user experience to improve design guidelines so the guidelines reflect user perception and are able to use results of metrics for analysis of design problems, classification or rating the user interface.

-Since the existing tools mentioned in Section 4 do not satisfy the requirements of the framework, we decided to develop a custom generator of realistic-looking dashboard interfaces samples.
-We made a compromise between two approaches: developing a dashboard with the help of programming languages, and using one of the available on-line services.
+Because the existing tools mentioned in Section 4 do not satisfy the requirements of the framework, we decided to develop a custom generator of realistic-looking dashboard interfaces samples.
+We made a compromise between the two approaches: developing a dashboard with the help of programming languages and using one of the available on-line services.